Oculus Rift Helps Dying Woman Experience Outside World Again

 Roberta also experimented with trying Google Street View on the Oculus Rift, which coincidentally captured a photo of herself waving to the Street View car as it was driving by years ago.

-Priscilla had her own plans to create a special VR experience for her grandmother, which would include a forest full of of butterflies, waterfalls, and fairies.
+Priscilla had her own plans to create a special VR experience for her grandmother, which would include a forest full of butterflies, waterfalls, and fairies.
 Unfortunately, Roberta’s condition worsened shortly after, and she passed away four weeks later.

 The future of virtual reality will not only entertain, but shed new hope in ways to inspire, and help people.
 The possibilities are almost limitless, and Roberta’s story is just the beginning of many.